The Velvety Luxe Kitchen Is The Next Big Thing.

 If you like what you see, keep reading.
 We’re going to breakdown how you can achieve this sophisticated Luxe design in your home.

 Step #1: An Open Floorplan

-This isn’t a particularly new concept, but it’s worth mentioning that creating an open space in your kitchen is still important to modern design.
-As a home remodeling company, we are constantly knocking down walls and installing beautiful kitchen islands for homeowners.
-It makes the room feel larger, more inviting and less compartmentalized.
+This isn’t a particularly new concept, but it’s worth mentioning that creating an open space in your kitchen is still important to the new Luxe modern kitchen design.
+As a home remodeling company, we are constantly knocking down walls and installing beautiful lux kitchen islands for homeowners.
+It makes the room feel larger, more inviting, and less compartmentalized.
 Guests enjoy lounging in the living room or drinking a glass of wine at the island as cooking commences.
 So if you’re still working with an enclosed private kitchen, you’ll want to start here and restructure those bones.

 Step #2: Smart Technology

 Love it or hate it- technology is the cornerstone of modern housing.
 Technology is utilized in every crevice of our lives, from stream-based security systems to Amazon Alexa devices, remote-controlled heating and cooling systems, and beyond.
 Now, we are seeing an influx of Smart Technology used in the most important area of the home, the kitchen.

 To achieve this high-end modern feel, you’ll want to swap out old appliances for the latest techy kitchen gadgets.
 Maybe an Alexa-powered microwave (yes this does exist), a Smart refrigerator or a KitchenAid Smart oven.
 Not only are these devices sleek and aesthetically pleasing fitting the luxe design, but they will also add tremendous convenience to your cooking routines.
 Though, they do cost a pretty penny.